jb1998/ACC-pROJECT/README.md

-# ASE MAC Project :fire:
+# ACC MAC Project :fire:

 :octocat: This is a private repository with limited access only to project members.
 The repository will be made public after submission.
 The idea is to understand the algorithms and develop a search algorithm